What Is a Budget for a Business?

-The first and probably the most-used purpose of a budget is to help you gather information for a business plan, including all the items and expenses necessary for start-up.
+The first and probably the most-used purpose of a budget is to help you gather information for a business plan, including all the items and expenses necessary for a start-up.
 You need to know what it will cost you to open your doors on the first day of your business.
 It includes inventory, furniture and fixtures, computers and software, and, of course, the costs of finding and securing a location for your business.

 After a business is up and running, there are still times when you will need your budget and other financial spreadsheets to get a business loan.
-You will probably need to borrow money from a lender or from family and friends for start-up.
+You will probably need to borrow money from a lender or family and friends for a start-up.
 A budget shows your lender how much you need for start-up and what your cash flow situation will look like in the first three years of your business.
 A reasonable budget can increase your credibility with your lender.

 Your budget can give you information about how much you can spend each month and how much you can take out of your business as a salary or draw to live on.
 As you start out, you may not be able to take much, but you can see what the future looks like, and you can plan for your living expenses as you get started.

 If you set up your budget on a "required profit" basis, you can see how much money you need to make to meet all your expenses, including personal expenses.
 A required profit budget starts with all the expenses you need to pay each month, leaving the required profit as the income number needed to make the budget balance.

-The process for preparing a monthly budget for your business includes the following steps:
+The process for preparing a monthly budget for your business requires collecting information and following some simple steps.